Thousands of migrant children test NYC schools system

 In a statement, they said: "His dystopian comments dehumanise and villainise people who fled unimaginable situations in their home countries merely for an opportunity to provide for their families and secure a better life."

-For months, Mayor Adams has treaded a fine line in welcoming new migrants and celebrating New York's handling of the crisis, while sounding the alarm about the city's finite resources.
+For months, Mayor Adams has trod a fine line in welcoming new migrants and celebrating New York's handling of the crisis, while sounding the alarm about the city's finite resources.

 And in doing so, the Democrat has placed the blame on his own party's leaders such as New York state Governor Kathy Hochul and President Joe Biden, accusing them of abandoning the city to manage what he sees as a national crisis on its own.